 You are also encouraged to apply for external awards, including support from the Government of Canada, national foundations and the Province of Ontario.
 York Domestic graduate students have a high success rate in attracting these scholarships: for example, 10 Vanier Canada Graduate Scholarships went to York grad students in the past two years, each worth $50,000 and renewable for up to three years.
 For more information, please visit- https://gradstudies.yorku.ca/current-students/student-finances/funding-awards/

 Need help with applications for external agencies?
 We’re here to assist you with information sessions and workshops throughout the year:

-- Ontario Graduate Scholarships (OGS)
+- Ontario Graduate Scholarships (OGS) (Canadian citizens only)

 - Natural Sciences and Engineering Research Council (NSERC)